Bavara

 Bavara is a village located in the Central African Republic prefecture of Lim-Pendé.
 Artisanal gold mining is active in the area.

 History

-As of late 2008 Bavara was under control of People's Army for the Restoration of Democracy (APRD).
+As of late 2008, Bavara was under control of People's Army for the Restoration of Democracy (APRD).

-On 17 September 2020 Return, Reclamation, Rehabilitation rebel group took control of Bavara.
-They withdrew day later, but returned on 19 September.
-On 2 October rebels began forcing inhabitants to leave their homes.
-On 13 October 2020 it was reported that gold deposit was discovered there which prompted more rebels to arrive.
-As of 7 March 2021 Bavara remains under rebel control.
+On 17 September 2020, the Return, Reclamation, Rehabilitation rebel group took control of Bavara.
+They withdrew a day later, but returned on 19 September.
+On 2 October, rebels began forcing inhabitants to leave their homes.
+On 13 October 2020, it was reported that gold deposit was discovered there which prompted more rebels to arrive.
+As of 7 March 2021, Bavara remains under rebel control.